 If you don’t have a health plan that qualifies as minimum essential coverage, you may have to pay a fee for the months you’re uncovered.
 (The fee is sometimes called the "penalty," "fine," or "individual mandate".)
-For 2016 the fee is the higher of these two amounts: 2.5% of your household income; or $695 per adult ($347.50 per child), up to a maximum of $2,085.
+For 2016 the penalty is the higher of these two amounts: 2.5% of your household income; or $695 per adult ($347.50 per child), up to a maximum of $2,085.
 You’ll pay the penalty on your federal income tax return.
 People with very low incomes and others may be eligible for exemptions.

 - Use the IRS Individual Shared Responsibility Payment Estimator to estimate your fee